vivacityapp/docs/README.md

 # docs
-Documentatin for the Viva City Services
+Documentation for the Viva City